HEMI/MICA EXTREME ARTS SUMMER PROJECT/INTERNSHIP

 HEMI expects the internship to take place between June 1st and August 15th each year.

-The total award for this summer project/internship is $3,000. $2,000 will be granted to the student as a stipend that will also cover any supplies or expenses. $1,000 will be granted to the MICA faculty member for his/her time to support and oversee the development of the project.
+The total award for this summer project/internship is $3,000. $2,000 will be granted to the student as a stipend to cover any supplies or expenses. $1,000 will be granted to the MICA faculty member for his/her time to support and oversee the development of the project.

 - Title Page – Include proposal title, student and faculty names and their contact information (emails and phone numbers)